bheisig/i-doit-docker/README.md

 ### Run i-doit CLI tool

-i-doit has its own CLI tool named `console.php` for long-lasting, recurring tasks or automating things in background.
+i-doit has its own CLI tool named `console.php` for long-lasting, recurring tasks in background.
 You can call any CLI command in the running Docker container, for example:

 ~~~ {.bash}
 docker exec -it --user www-data i-doit-fpm php console.php --help